 Right after the accident, while waiting for the ambulance, I was cracking jokes.
 They were awful and no was really laughing but me, but in my defense, it was objectively funny–me sitting in a cow field holding my roommate’s boxers to the weeping cut on the back of my head.
 Then again, I always find a way to laugh at the wrong times.
 In the ambulance, I asked for music so I could dance when the silence got to be too much.
 I was alive–of course I’d dance.
 Hopefully, the paramedics got a kick out of the crazy American girl.
 In the chaos of the fresh wreck, my giggling was more acceptable because of shock but the next morning in the hospital things was a little different.
-Mad laughter didn’t help the image I gave off of a newly lobotomized patient fresh from an escape from Arkham Asylum–the look complete with head bandage and barely focused eyes.
+Mad laughter didn’t help the image I gave off of a newly lobotomized patient fresh from an escape from an asylum–the look complete with head bandage and barely focused eyes.

 Strange things from my bad sleep in the men’s ward keep coming back to me–the sound of my next door neighbor vomiting, a janitor watching me as he mopped next to my bed, the nurses laughing loudly in the middle of the night, and at an almost reasonable hour the doctor who had removed the glass from my elbow the evening before standing at the foot of my bed with three or four other doctors all of them watching me quietly.
 The only response I could summon for the interruptions was to roll over as best I could (not particularly well) and sleep again.

 Not soon enough to avoid the craziness, my friend arrived to break me out.
 And we would have gotten away in under ten minutes (a record for a hospital discharge), except we were told we’d have to pay in cash.
 Silly us.
 So, she had to find an ATM while I sat in the lobby wearing my roommate’s bloody shirt for warmth and trying to look friendly rather than crazed.
-All the while, Zuma’s presidential portrait grinned down at me from across the hall.
+All the while, Jacob Zuma’s presidential portrait grinned down at me from across the hall.